 Pie lovers, rejoice.
 Eat them in your hand with this recipe, which does have a tad more than 1/4 cup cane sugar, 1 cup of white flour, and 7 tablespoons of butter.
 But there’s so much more nutrition added to it, from the 3/4 cups of whole wheat pastry flour to the ½ cup of golden beets, which are great for your liver.
 Get the Apple, Pear, and Golden Beet Turnovers recipe.

 This can be a go-to treat when you have crazy cookie cravings.
 We would know.
 It has many swaps in one, from applesauce and Greek yogurt to honey and whole wheat pastry flour.
-There is no sugar, egg, butter, or white flour in this recipe at all, and also get oats.
+There is no sugar, egg, butter, or white flour in this recipe at all—and you also get oats.
 Get the Guilt Free Chocolate Chip Cookies recipe.